yue-qiu/moon/README.md

 }
 ```

 Port 8080 is used by default.
-GET is the only supported method at present.
+GET and POST are supported method at present.